iakashsrivastava/Music-Recommendation-System/README.md

 # Music-Recommendation-System

 Algorithms :- In total there are three algorithms,

-	Model Based :- run CF_run.py, the output of will be shown in console.
+	Model Based :- run CF_run.py, the output of will be shown in console

 	User Based :- run user_based_cf.py , the output will be generated in User_based_output.txt file